Birth of the Modern World and/or a relevant 200-level course from the same track.

 Once available, timetables will be published here.

 Mode of instruction

-Write a 3,000 word essay on a historical topic, based on primary sources and existing historiography (40%)
+Final essay 3000 word on a historical topic, based on primary sources and existing historiography: 30% (week 8)

 There will be a Blackboard site available for this course.
 Students will be enrolled at least one week before the start of classes.